Scotland’s Oldest Bridges.

 C.Ayr Doon Water

 History:Possibly circa 1460 (Paterson) but this is unlikely from arch shape and span.
-First documented 1512.Rebuilt sometime after 1593 when it was declared ruinous.
+First documented 1512.Rebuilt sometime after 1593 because it was declared ruinous.
 Comm. of Supply repairs 1720.
-Very extensive report in early 19th century (C. of Supply minutes), suggesting imminent collapse unless very major intervention with centering.
+Very extensive report in early 19th century (C. of Supply minutes), suggesting imminent collapse unless very major intervention was undertaken including wooden entering.
 A bypass was completed in 1815 which may have been the only response.
 It is not clear whether these essential repairs were done to the old bridge at this stage, or considerably later.
 Major repairs and support in 1972 and in 2011.
 Famous for skirmish between Cassilis and Bargeny(1601) and last verse of Tam o'Shanter(Robert Burns).
 Also featured in the 1947 musical, of that name, although the location was fictional.

 Maps:Roy(1750) Adair(1680s) Blaeu(1640) Also on Gordon.

 Currently:Large single 72 ft almost semicircular arch.
 Dressed ashlar voussoirs with un-ribbed soffit.
 Small slim hood-mould with the voussoirs reset from this.
 Spandrels and abutments in weathered yellow sandstone ashlar in lower parts and coursed squared rubble spandrels higher up.
 Partially faced random rubble at the crown with a small unusually fashioned coping.
 Now a major tourist attraction and footpath.